 The Liaison Committee on Medical Education accredits medical schools in the US and Canada.
 The accreditation process ensures that medical schools meet standards set by the LCME.
 Medical schools are required to “demonstrate that their graduates exhibit general professional competencies that are appropriate for entry to the next stage of their training and that serve as the foundation for lifelong learning and proficient medical care.”

 Most state medical boards require that U.S. medical schools be accredited by the LCME as a condition for licensure of their graduates.
 US medical students cannot take United States Medical Licensing Examinations unless they are enrolled at an accredited school.

 Each medical school periodically goes through a review and re-accreditation process.
 Occasionally schools are put on probation and must make changes to maintain their accreditation.

-Medical school applicants should be cognizant of the schools which are on probation.
+Medical school applicants should be cognizant of the schools on probation.
 If they apply to those schools they should find out what the schools are doing to rectify the situation to be taken off probation.
-As of this writing there are no schools on probation.

 –Liza Thompson, Expert Medical School Admissions Consulting